jgelli/actix-web-boilerplate/README.md

   1. **Create the `.env` file:**

       Copy the `.env.example` file to `.env` in the root of the project.
 This file contains the environment variables needed for Aplication and PostgreSQL connection.

-  2. **Start the Docker environment:**

-    To start the Docker containers for Actix-Web and PostgreSQL, run the following command:

-      ```bash
-     make up
-      ```

-    - This command will initialize the Actix-Web service, accessible at http://localhost:8081.
-    -	PostgreSQL will be available on the default port 5432 of your localhost.

 ## Makefile Commands

   The Makefile includes commands to facilitate development and management of the Docker environment.
 Here are the main available commands:

+  - **`make up`**: To build and start the Docker containers for Actix-Web and PostgreSQL.
+Example:

+      - This command will initialize the Actix-Web service, accessible at http://localhost:8081.
+      -	PostgreSQL will be available on the default port 5432 of your localhost.

   - **`make run-migration file=<filename.sql>`**: Executes a specific SQL file located in the `src/migrations` directory within the PostgreSQL container.
 Example: